 Welcome to the site for the Melbourne Eastern Suburbs Hackers or MESH.

-Join us at our next meeting 10th of may, From 2 o’clock to 5.
-At the Ringwood Trade Training Facility(RTTF) – 3 Hill Street, Ringwood East.
+Join us at our next meeting from 2 o’clock to 5 at the Ringwood Trade Training Facility(RTTF) – 3 Hill Street, Ringwood East.

 See You there